CDCgov/NEDSS-Modernization/apps/modernization-api/README.md

 ### VSCode

 1. In the ui directory run `npm install`
-1. In the nbs-modernization directory run `./gradlew build`
+1. In the modernization-api directory run `./gradlew build`
 1. Press `Cmd+Shift+P` and run `Java: Clean Language Server Workspace`
 1. VSCode should now recognize the QueryDSL generated Q classes and be able to launch the debugger